Cryptocurrencies trading versus stock market trading

 Buying an asset and selling it immediately to take advantage of the variation of the price between different trading exchanges.
 You can buy BTC at 1,300 $ USD on trading platform A and sell it right away at 1,360$ USD on trading platform B to make a profit.
 It looks easy on paper, but you need to buy and sell at the correct time to make money.

 The trading option is like gambling, you place a bet and you pray to get a good result.
 You can bet on the rising or decrease of the bitcoin price.

-Put option: A buyer acquire the right, but not the obligation, to sell an asset at a certain price before the option expires.
+Put option: A buyer acquires the right, but not the obligation, to sell an asset at a certain price before the option expires.

-Call option: A buyer acquire the right, but not the obligation, to buy an asset at a certain price before the option expires.
+Call option: A buyer acquires the right, but not the obligation, to buy an asset at a certain price before the option expires.

 In the bitcoin world, you can choose between a few trading options: vanilla option, binary option, and exotic option.